 216. Electronics (4 sem. hrs.).
-Analysis of modern electronics including DC and AC circuits, semi-conductor devices, and analog circuits.
+Analysis of modern electronics including DC and AC circuits, semiconductor devices, and analog circuits.
 This class covers diode, transistor, and operational amplifier circuits.
 Applications include power supplies, amplifying circuits, low-pass filters, and high-pass filters.
 Prerequisite: C- or higher in PHY 102.
 (Offered occasionally)

-227-228.
-Modern Physics I & II (4 sem. hrs.).
-Yearlong sequence that covers the theory of relativity, particle aspects of radiation, quantum theory and its application to atoms and nuclei.
+227. Modern Physics I (4 sem. hrs.).
+This first course in a yearlong sequence that covers the theory of relativity, particle aspects of radiation, quantum theory and its application to atoms and nuclei.
 This class meets three hours of recitation and 2 hours of lab per week.
-Prerequisites: C- or higher in PHY 102 and at least concurrent enrollment in MTH 307 (for PHY 227); C- or higher in PHY 227 and MTH 307 (for PHY 228).
+Prerequisites: C- or higher in PHY 102 and at least concurrent enrollment in MTH 307.
 (Offered occasionally)